Next Generation NCLEX-RN® Test Plan

 Safe and Effective Care Environment

-The NCLEX-RN's Safe and Effective Care Environment category carries a 25–37% weighting.
-It's designed to ensure that RNs can provide safe treatment to patients in a variety of settings and is broken down into the two following sub-categories:
+The Safe and Effective Care Environment category carries a 25-37% weighting.
+It's designed to ensure that RNs can provide safe treatment to patients in a variety of settings and is broken down into the 2 sub-categories:

 Health Promotion and Maintenance

-The NCLEX-RN category—Health Promotion and Maintenance—is weighted at 6–12%.
+The Health Promotion and Maintenance category carries a 6-12% weighting.
 This category focuses on activities and interventions that assist people, families, and communities in preserving and enhancing their general health and well-being.
 This entails:

 • Promoting healthy lifestyles